 Welcome to the International Class Association website for the RS Aero.
 Here you will find all there is to know about the RS Aero including the latest news, how to register your boat, and links to relevant documents.

-Great point!
-You have raised the perspective that the actions of a sailor towards the front of the fleet may be considered prohibited by a sailor further back.
-Those actions being a likely reason they are placed as such.
-Could this be a breakthrough?!
+Great point Eminoxon!
+You have raised the perspective that the actions of a sailor towards the front of the fleet may be considered to break the rule by a sailor further back.
+Those actions are a likely reason they are placed as such.
+This could be a breakthrough!

 42.1 Basic Rule